Polar chiral active matter as a motile, disordered Josephson array: Information supercurrents and Goldstone spin waves: Introduction

 where $\mathbf{r}_i$ is an agent's position, $v_0$ its constant swim speed, and $\mathbf{\hat{n}}(\phi_i)=(\cos\phi_i,\;\sin\phi_i)$ is the polar unit vector for internal phase $\phi_i\in [0, 2\pi)$.
 The time evolution in phase is given by,

 where $\omega_i$ is an agent's intrinsic chirality, or \textit{frustration}, $\eta_i(t)$ is a Gaussian white noise term, and $a_0 R \sin(\Psi - \phi_i)$ is a localized Kuramoto-Sakaguchi-coupling \cite{acebron_kuramoto_2005,de_smet_partial_2007}.
-With $R$ being the local order parameter, we note that
+The local order parameter magnitude $R(\mathbf{x},t)\in[0,1]$ and mean phase $\Psi(\mathbf{x},t)$ are defined explicitly in Eq.~(\ref{eq:kernel}) below; throughout, $R$ measures local synchronization strength and $\Psi$ the local mean phase of the polar field.
+With this in hand, we note that

 is the local complex order parameter field, expressed as the convolution of the microscopic agent distribution with a finite-range interaction kernel $G(|\mathbf{x}-\mathbf{x}'|)$, representing attractive forces between agents that align.
-By defining a continuum field theory for Eqs.~(\ref{eq:kuramoto}) and (\ref{eq:kernel}), Ref.~\cite{ivarsen_kinetic_2025} demonstrated that the ensemble of active agents is subject to a kinetic Turing instability, triggered by the interplay between $Z$ (activation) and $\omega_i$ (inhibition).
+By defining a continuum field theory for Eqs.~(\ref{eq:kuramoto}) and (\ref{eq:kernel}), and in Appendix~A, we establish that the ensemble of active agents is subject to a kinetic Turing instability, triggered by the interplay between $Z$ (activation) and $\omega_i$ (inhibition).

+Figure~\ref{fig:example}a) exhibits an example numerical simulation of our agent ensemble (see Section~III for numerical information), showing individual oscillators are black dots, or point-clouds, in seven temporal snapshots of the simulation box.
+Figure~\ref{fig:example}b) shows 14 end-state configurations of the simulation, demonstrating the persistent emergence of a large, space-filling dipole structure of agents with opposite chirality.

-Of some importance, Refs.~\cite{ivarsen_kinetic_2025} and \cite{ivarsen_onsager_2025-1} both explicitly considered a renormalized fluid element in the model, the former by calculating the guiding centre location of each agent's oscillatory motion, and the latter by the implementation of a low-pass filter scaled by the interaction correlation timescale.
-The papers motivated this step in terms of the Vlasov-Fokker-Planck equation \cite{ivarsen_kinetic_2025} and shallow water theory \cite{ivarsen_onsager_2025-1}, and, as we have stated, the latter rigorously demonstrated that Eqs.~(\ref{eq:kuramoto}) and (\ref{eq:kernel}) thereby lead to inviscid Euler turbulence in the form of an \textit{Onsager dipole}.
+Of some importance, Ref.~\cite{ivarsen_onsager_2025-1} explicitly considered a renormalized fluid element in the model, by the implementation of a low-pass filter scaled by the interaction correlation timescale.
+Ref.~\cite{ivarsen_onsager_2025-1} motivated this step in terms of shallow water theory, demonstrating that Eqs.~(\ref{eq:kuramoto}) and (\ref{eq:kernel}) thereby lead to vortex clustering and a dipole-like configuration (see Figure~\ref{fig:example}).
+We refer to Appendix~B, where we recap the derivation of a hydrodynamic limit for our model.
+The end state of the renormalized 2D flow is a pair of oppositely-signed vortices of topological charge, produced by consecutive \textit{shock-mergers}: locally ordered patches collide, fragment into phase slips (releasing entropy into the bath), and are then re-collected into the bulk inertial flow by the kinetic Turing instability.